Aladin147/ZinApp/docs/ANIMATION_INTERACTION_SYSTEM.md

 ---

-## 🌗 Visual Feedback & Shadows (Glovo-inspired)
+## 🌗 Visual Feedback & Shadows (Audit Requirements)
-- Cards should have subtle shadows for depth and playfulness (like Glovo)
+- Cards should have minimal, flat design with no shadows (audit requirement)
-- Cards should have 24px border radius for a more playful, bubbly look
+- Cards should have 16px border radius (audit requirement)
-- Buttons should have 24px border radius (fully rounded like Glovo)
+- Buttons should have 20px border radius (audit requirement)
+- Sections should have 24px bottom corners (audit requirement)
-- Tappable elements should have exaggerated visual feedback (scale + color change)
+- Tappable elements should have visual feedback (scale down to 0.95 briefly)
-- Modal dialogs use background blur and bouncy scale pop-in
-- Use playful micro-interactions on important elements (wiggle, pulse, etc.)
+- Primary CTA always coral (#F4805D), bouncy, and full-width
+- Use Cool Blue accents (#8CBACD) primarily for stylist-related components, but can be used very sparingly elsewhere if needed

 ---